nuxt/content/docs/content/blog/ui-pro-docs-migration.md

   :::

   :::prose-note
-  **Nuxt UIPro V3** is now considered as a module and no more as a layer.
+  **Nuxt UIPro V3** is now considered as a module and no longer as a layer.
   :::

 #### Import Tailwind CSS and Nuxt UI Pro in your CSS